 Want to know a secret?
 The key to traveling, solo or group, is to not follow the trails paved by others.
 No two people experience things the same way.
-If its been done before, why not opt in for the road less traveled?
+If it has been done before, why not opt in for the road less traveled?
 When we rely on Yelp, TripAdvisor or Zagat, we end up booking checklists rather than bucket-lists.
-Now don’t get me wrong, wanting to see the wonders of the world is great; but imagine experiencing it from an unexplored approach.
+Now don’t get me wrong, wanting to see the wonders of the world are great, but imagine experiencing it from an unexplored approach.

 How you ask?
-Simply get lost in purpose, on purpose…letting the wind take you where GPS cannot imagine!
+Simply get lost with purpose, on purpose…letting the wind take you where GPS cannot imagine!

 - Take trains, buses, bikes – even walk to your destinations.
 You get a better hands-on view of the locale.

 - No GPS allowed!
 Don’t focus on “getting there,” rather relish in “being there” wherever there may be.
 Instead of using your phone’s location apps, put your camera to work.
 Capture the moments and memories of “there and now.”

 - Explore the neighborhood.
 Stroll through the areas that are adjacent and within close proximity of your accommodations.
 Visit the markets, shops, and eateries.
 Tip: Look for mom and pop spots where the locals crowd instead of Zagat recommendations.